Written by Virgil Williams

 The writing on 24 is superb, there’s no denying it; even this early in the series’ run, it’s ability to craft itself into an engaging thriller was undeniable.
 Even if the ratings weren’t as high here as they would come to be in later seasons, you can see why it was ensnaring a cult fanbase and the attention of critics at the time.
 While the series does have one prominent female writer amongst it ranks (Andrea Newman), female writers would be few and far between throughout its run.

 By the time we get to seasons four and five, the period when the series would hit a creative and commercial peak, many of the executive producers, directors and main writers would all be male.
-As always, a few female writers would show up from time to time (Anne Coffell being one), but this would always be a male driven show behind the scenes in many regards, and that also came down to the voices who would function as authors of the storytelling and with that it means that certain tropes are utilised that only male writers would be prone to doing, and case in point, we have rape rearing its ugly head twice in the space of two of its major plotlines.
+As always, a few female writers would show up from time to time (Anne Coffell and Nicole Ranadive being the most prominent), but this would always be a male driven show behind the scenes in many regards, and that also came down to the voices who would function as authors of the storytelling and with that it means that certain tropes are utilised that only male writers would be prone to doing, and case in point, we have rape rearing its ugly head twice in the space of two of its major plotlines.

-Leslie Hope and Elisha Cuthbert are tremendously engaging throughout, but they are two prominent female leads in a long form narrative where they are stuck in a barn because they have been kidnapped.
-That’s not to take anything away from the rest of the female cast doing great work here away from the storyline because Sarah Clarke is more than capable of rising to the challenge and the series’ most prominent (and I hate to use the term but you know it was what the writers were most likely thinking when writing her) ‘strong female character’, while they have also hit a homerun in increasingly making Sherry Palmer a Lady MacBeth style anti-hero clearly questing her way to the White House and be damned with manipulations and murder cover-ups, complete with a superb performance from Penny Johnson Jerald.
+Leslie Hope and Elisha Cuthbert are tremendously engaging throughout, but they are two female leads in a long form narrative where they are stuck in a barn because they have been kidnapped.
+That’s not to take anything away from the rest of the female cast doing great work here because Sarah Clarke is more than capable of rising to the challenge as the series’ most prominent (and I hate to use the term but you know it was what the writers were most likely thinking when writing her) ‘strong female character’, while they have also hit a homerun in increasingly making Sherry Palmer a Lady MacBeth style anti-hero clearly questing her way to the White House and be damned with manipulations and murder cover-ups, complete with a superb performance from Penny Johnson Jerald.

 The series would fall into increasingly controversial tropes regarding its rogue agent character and his fallback for torturing subjects and asking questions only after killing a room full of bad guys, but even this early the series is still playing in a male fantasy of action heroics.